Barry Buzan

 Barry Gordon Buzan, FBA, FAcSS (born 28 April 1946) is a British political scientist.
-He is an Emeritus Professor of International Relations at the London School of Economics and a honorary professor at the University of Copenhagen and Jilin University.
+He is an emeritus Professor of International Relations at the London School of Economics and an honorary professor at the University of Copenhagen and Jilin University.
 Until 2012 he was Montague Burton Professor of International Relations at the LSE.
 Buzan sketched the Regional Security Complex Theory and is therefore together with Ole Wæver a central figure of the Copenhagen School.

 Career

 From 1988 to 2002 he was Project Director at the Copenhagen Peace Research Institute (COPRI).
 From 1995 to 2002 he was research Professor of International Studies at the University of Westminster, and before that Professor of International Studies at the University of Warwick.
-During 1993 he was visiting professor at the International University of Japan, and in 1997-8 he was Olof Palme Visiting Professor in Sweden.
+During 1993 he was visiting professor at the International University of Japan, and in 1997–8 he was Olof Palme Visiting professor in Sweden.

-He was Chairman of the British International Studies Association 1988-90, Vice-President of the (North American) International Studies Association 1993-4, and founding Secretary of the International Studies Coordinating Committee 1994-8.
+He was Chairman of the British International Studies Association 1988–90, vice-president of the (North American) International Studies Association 1993–4, and founding Secretary of the International Studies Coordinating Committee 1994–8.
 From 1999 to 2011 he was the general coordinator of a project to reconvene the English school of international relations theory, and from 2004 to 2008 he was editor of the European Journal of International Relations.
 In 1998 he was elected a fellow of the British Academy, and in 2001 he was elected to the Academy of Learned Societies for the Social Sciences.